Rafael Thyere

-Rafael Thyere de Albuquerque Marques (born 27 March 1993), known as Rafael Thyere, is a Brazilian professional footballer who plays as a central defender for Sport Recife.
+Rafael Thyere de Albuquerque Marques (born 27 March 1993), known as Rafael Thyere, is a Brazilian professional footballer who plays as a central defender for Chapecoense.

 Career

 In August 2014, with the goal of reducing the cast and giving experience to young prospects, Rafael Thyere was loaned from Grêmio to Boa Esporte until the end of the season.
 Just a month later, in September 2014, Thyere broke his loan contract with Boa Esporte without having played any competitive matches, and signed a new loan agreement until the end of the year, this time with Atlético Goianiense, in search of more opportunities to play.